-The Patient Pathway Analysis (PPA) methodology was developed to better understand the alignment between patient care-seeking and TB service availability.
+The Patient Pathway Analysis (PPA) methodology describes the alignment between patient care-seeking and TB service availability.
 The results can inform programmatic priority setting and planning for more patient-centered availability of services.

 The aim of this sub-section is to inform the alignment between the availability of TB diagnostic and treatment services at facilities and care-seeking behavior towards these facilities using Patient Pathway Analysis

-The PPA wizard is a free online tool developed by Linksbridge for conducting a PPA in a simple and user-friendly format – providing automated visualization and analysis based on the data uploaded.
+The PPA wizard is a free online tool developed by Linksbridge for conducting a PPA in a simple and user-friendly format, and provides automated visualization and analysis based on the data uploaded.

 The output of the PPA displays five core metrics to determine whether public health programs and service availability align with patient care-seeking preferences: